Small Values of Indefinite Diagonal Quadratic Forms at Integer Points in at least five Variables: Fourier Analysis and Moment Estimates

 \begin{remark} In the case $n \geq 10$ one might appeal to the Hardy-Littlewood asymptotic formula (see e.g.\ \cite{Nathanson:1996}, Theorem 5.7) and for $n \ge 6$ we could use the results in \cite{Choi-Kumchev-Osburn:2005} to drop the term $\log{N}$ as well, but this wouldn't have any effect on Theorem \ref{MainTheorem}.
 For completeness, we also note that the best known asymptotic formula for \eqref{eq:MomentEstimate:Proof2} can be found in \cite{Kuehleitner:1993}. \end{remark}

-A variant of our Lemma \ref{lemma:BirDav:Lemma6} is also proved in \cite{birch-davenport:1958a} under the assumption $P > |Q|^{1/2}$.
-The situation is even easier here, since we may assume that $P > q$.
+A variant of our Lemma \ref{lemma:BirDav:Lemma6} is also proved in \cite{birch-davenport:1958a} under the assumption $P > \abs{Q}^{1/2}$.
+The situation is even easier here, since we have $P > q$.
 This follows directly from Assumption \ref{assumption:Theorem1} and the fact that $\beta >1/2$ or more precisely